henok-6411/data-stracture-and-algorithms-2/README.md

 [stacks-and-queues](https://github.com/henok-6411/data-stracture-and-algorithms-2/pull/12)

-##   Queues
+##  Multi-bracket Validation.

 - By using all the methods how to push , remove , peek and check whether it's empty or not.
-- And also it specifically dequeue from the shelter cat or dog.
+- And also it specifically return boolean after compering each value from the stack and outside the stack.

 ## Challenge

-- It was difficult to debug my own test, It was tricky to write test for queue.
+- It was difficult to debug my own test, It was tricky to write test for validation.

 ## Approach & Efficiency